steveharoz/Experiment-Methods-Template/Experiment Methods Template.md

 > 1. Questionnaire
 > 1. Instructions
-> 1. 2 sessions on consecutive days
+> 1. 2 sessions on consecutive days.
+Each day included:
 >     1. 5 Practice trials
->     1. 2 Blocks of trials (Runs of 50 trials with a break in between runs)
+>     1. 3 Blocks of trials (Runs of 50 trials with a break in between runs)
 > 1. Debrief questions

 ## **Subjects**

-* N = How many subjects were used in the analysis (excluding dropped subjects)?
+* N = How many subjects were used in the analysis excluding dropped subjects?
 * How many subjects were dropped or excluded from the analysis and why?
 * Source, relevant demographics, and compensation of subjects